nuance-dev/guia/README.md

 ## 🥑 Fun facts

-- Built with Claude 3.5 Sonnet
+- Built with with Cursor and Claude 3.5 Sonnet
-- Current version: 2.7.0 (Build 58)
-- Uses native SwiftUI for optimal performance
-- Includes smart factor suggestions to help guide decisions
+- Originally v1 was an 8k line app that was completely scrapped

 ## 🤝 Contributing